icheung487/NYC_Citibike_Challenge/README.md

 ![image](https://github.com/icheung487/NYC_Citibike_Challenge/blob/main/Peak%20Hours%20in%20August.png)

 * Checkout Times
-  * It looks like we have a most of customers that do take a bike-share for more than an hour.
+  * It looks like we havea most of customers that do take a bike-share for more than an hour.
 Generally it's about 40 mins, probably traveling to work or a short destination.
 We know that most of the bike-shares are unknown, then female come after.
   *  ![image](https://github.com/icheung487/NYC_Citibike_Challenge/blob/main/Checkout%20Time%20by%20Users.png)
   *  ![image](https://github.com/icheung487/NYC_Citibike_Challenge/blob/main/Checkout%20Times%20by%20Gender.png)
 * Gender Breakdown: